Jordan: Winning 6th NBA title with Bulls was 'trying year' - WHIZ News

 He also praised his older brother, Larry.

 “I wouldn’t be here if it wasn’t for my brother Larry,” Jordan said.
 “Larry pushed me.
-We used to fight me every day.
+We used to fight after every game.
 But through that fight emerged someone like me.
 He’s right next to me and supports me.”

 The series will also include extensive profiles of Jackson, and some of Jordan’s key teammates, including Scottie Pippen, Dennis Rodman and Steve Kerr.